-Magnolia scale spends the winter on small twigs as tiny, dark-colored nymphs.
-In the spring, the scales begin to feed, mature, and change color.
+Magnolia scale spends the winter on small twigs as tiny, half-grown nymphs, called crawlers.
+In the early spring, the crawlers become active, moving about and resuming feeding.
+As the season progresses, the scale begin to mature, and change color.
 The males, which turn white, are smaller than the females, about 1/8 inch in length, and emerge as tiny, gnat-like insects.
 The males mate with the females and then die.
-The females turn white to brownish-purple in color and continue to enlarge through July.
+The females turn white to brownish-purple in color, then develop a white, waxy coating by early to mid-summer.
+They continue to enlarge through July.

 Magnolia scales give birth to live young and the crawlers emerge from under the mother insect.
 Crawler emergence occurs late summer into early fall.
 Insect life cycles are dictated by heat so the emergence of crawlers will vary from year to year.
 On average, crawler emergence occurs from late August through the end of September.
 This would also be the best time to treat with insecticide sprays (see chemical management below).
 The new crawlers move around until they find a suitable feeding site, usually on branches, where they settle down and remain through the winter.
 The adult female dies after reproducing but may remain attached to the stem for many weeks, making the population seem larger than it really is.